-Creative Future has been generously supported by The Baring Foundation’s Creatively Minded and Ethnically Diverse strand for our IMPART project–a year-long training, development, mentoring, and workshop programme for Black, Asian and ethnically diverse writers with mental health issues.
+Creative Future was generously supported by the Baring Foundation’s Creatively Minded and Ethnically Diverse strand for our IMPART project–a year-long training, development, mentoring, and workshop programme for Black, Asian and ethnically diverse writers with mental health issues.

 - Identifying and providing training for six emerging writers from Black, Asian and ethnic minority backgrounds with mental health issues to develop skills, confidence and experience in teaching creative writing

 - Creating a peer support network of these writers